Budget Justification Format Standards

 DoD: Procurement Compliance & BAA Constraints

-DoD Broad Agency Announcements (BAAs) introduce additional layers of structural complexity, particularly regarding procurement compliance, security classifications, and indirect cost rate negotiations.
+DoD Broad Agency Announcements (BAAs) introduce additional structural complexity, particularly regarding procurement compliance, security classifications, and indirect cost rate negotiations.
 The justification must explicitly address allowability, allocability, and reasonableness under the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS).
 Automated extraction of these constraints via DoD BAA Requirement Extraction enables dynamic template generation that adapts to mission-specific cost ceilings and mandatory reporting structures.

 Cross-Agency Standardization & Automated Formatting